Christmas Coffee Table Decorating Idea (Budget Friendly)

-One of the easiest ways to decorate for Christmas that is also very inexpensive is to decorate the top of any table or sideboard using gift wrap.
+One of the easiest ways to decorate a room for Christmas is to add festive gift wrap to the top of any table or sideboard.

 I find festive and colorful gift wrap for a few dollars a roll at HomeGoods, TJMaxx and Marshalls.
 Target also has a good selection.

 Here is the farmhouse style coffee table with a mirrored top that I made a few years ago using 2 x 4’s.

 With a few cuts from a roll of holiday gift wrap, I can change the look of the table to be Christmas ready in minutes.

 - Painter’s Tape or Glue Dots (optional) – both of these all low-tack and will not damage the top of a table.

 Place gift wrap on table surface and roll out.
 If there is a pattern, center on table if needed.

 Use scissors to cut out the size needed, (plus at least an inch extra all around) to cover the top of your table or sideboard.
 The extra inch all around will be cut or folded to the underside of the paper to create straight edges.

 With cut paper centered on the table, run your finger all around the table’s edge to make a crease in the paper.